 – The governmental organization that is giving an overview of information about making your house and live sustainable is called Milieucentraal.
 They claim that only scientifically proven information is on their website and that they are independent of commercial parties.

 – Consumentenbond – an independent consumer organization that tests a lot of consumer goods.

-– Vereniging Eigen Huis – a non-profit organization for house owners.
+– Vereniging Eigen Huis – a non-profit association, which supports and advise house owners.

 For the installation: Zonnekeur is an organization that stands for the quality of the installer of solar panels.
 Maybe worth looking at.

 Zongarant is an organization who guarantees the yield of the solar panels for the next ten years.